CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 > let fruits = ['banana', 'apple', 'strawberry', 'kiwi', 'fig', 'orange'];
 ```

-1. Which index do you need to return:
+Which index do you need to return:

 - strawberry
 - kiwi
 - orange
 - banana

-2. Replace 'apple' with 'raspberry' and 'fig' with 'pineapple'
+Replace 'apple' with 'raspberry' and 'fig' with 'pineapple'

-### Exercise (10 mins)

-1. Write a function to remove the duplicate elements of a given array and return the new length of the array.
-   Sample array: [20, 20, 30, 40, 50, 50, 50]
-2. After removing the duplicate elements the function should return 4 as the new length of the array.

 ### Exercise (5 mins)